sway3406/git_homework/thoughts.md

 A Few New Thoughts

 1) Git & Github are super useful.
-I need to understand them super well
+I need to understand them super well.
-2) You can clone repo's that you are collaborating on
+2) You can clone repo's that you are collaborating on.